andrei-migunov/FYS-Aesthetics-of-Computing/schedule.md

 ____________________________________

 Oct 9 |
+Topic: AI Art and Pixel Art
-Topic: Artificial Intelligence and Machine Learning Reading for this day: AI Art and Pixel Art: (Reading)
+Reading for this day: : (Reading)
 Supplementary:

 ____________________________________